garrandall/popular-music-data/tracks/the-itch-vitamin-c.md

   start_date: '2001-01-27'
 ---

-Ha ha ha (ahh)
+Ha ha ha (ah)

 Don't wanna hurt you (hurt you baby)
 You think you love me, but you don't really know me Don't wanna hurt you (hurt you baby)
 Wanna go ride, not a backseat drive
-Ahhhhh ooh - ay ay ay on me
+Ah oh- ay ay ay on me
-Ahhhhh ohh - something inside that you can't provide
+Ah oh - something inside that you can't provide

 I'm feeling the itch again
 I need to get tricked again